D-Molloy/ts-devguide/README.md

 - is an actual type
 - means TS has no idea what this is - can't check for correct property references
 - AVOID VARS WITH `ANY` AT ALL COSTS

+### Type Annotations/Inference around functions

+- Annotations - Code we add to tell Typescript what type of arguments a function will receive and what type of values it will return
+- Typescript tries to figure out what type of value a function will return